rust-lang/const-eval/const-generic-const-fn-bounds.md

 * const trait bounds on non-const functions allowing the use of the generic parameter in constant expressions in the body of the function or maybe even for array lenghts in the signature of the function
-* fine grained bounds for single methods and their bounds
+* fine grained bounds for single methods and their bounds (e.g. stating that a single method is const)

 It might also be desirable to make the automatic `Fn*` impls on function types and pointers `const`.
 This change should probably go in hand with allowing `const fn` pointers on const functions